FOyelude/FOyelude/README.md

 🔹 First Class graduate of Electrical and Electronics Engineering
 🔹 Attended Covenant University
-🔹 Passionate about providing solutions through insights from company data 🔹 Interested in Eccomerce, Engineering and Fintech data
+🔹 Passionate about providing solutions through insights from company data 🔹 Interested in E-comerce, Engineering and Fintech data

 ---